leoshen999/shiro_musume_collection/README.md

-# shiro_musume_collection
+# Shiro Musume Collection
-A character collection for the browser game 'Shiro Project:Re'
+A character collection for the browser game 'Shiro Project:Re'.